nih-cfde/usecases/docs/requirements/r00033-the-catalog-will-links-to-original-data-sources.md

 ---
 layout: default
-title: R00033 The catalog will links to original data sources
+title: "&#x2705; R00033 The catalog will links to original data sources"
 nav_order: 3
 parent: Requirements
 has_children: false